pgattu/TeslaIntegration/README.md

 ## Pre-Requisites
 The following Linux packages are required by the programs in this project.

-1. **jq**, a JSON processor.
+1. **jq**, a JSON processor for shell.
 To install, issue the following at your command prompt.
 ```
 sudo apt-get install jq
 ```